szaumoor/mkhiinbg2/README.md

 * 20241029 - Nightly.
 Added various interjections (though many are still unwritten).
 Added City Gate encounter.
 Added a conversation in the Copper Coronet, post killing all the slavers, where M'Khiin's alignment may change to Neutral Good.

 * 20241121 - Nightly.
 Started on crossmod (BaeBG2).
 Added several more NPC banters (SOA & TOB).
 Added a few small interjections (for the finale).
 Added two epilogues.
+Added option to summon her during Throne of Bhaal.

 ## LICENSING
 * M'Khiin's resources are pulled from the base Siege of Dragonspear game.
 I don't own any of it.